CliffS/ikea-tradfri/README.md

 ## Connecting to the Trådfri Controller

 There are two ways to connect.
-The first time you should use the security code printed on the base of the controller.
+The first time, you should use the security code printed on the base of the controller.
 You should then save the returned credentials and always use these credentials when connecting in the future.

-**NB** If you continue to use the security code, the controller will gradually forget about any other connected apps and these will need to reauthenticate.
+**NB:** If you continue to use the security code, the controller will gradually forget about any other connected apps and these will need to reauthenticate.